Alidron/demo-nucleo-zmtp-connect/README.md

 This demo use a Nucleo-Spirit1 node made of eval boards.
 It uses a ARM Cortex-M3 at 32MHz with a sub-1GHz RF module.

 The program of this demo connect to another similar node and interact with it.
-It uses ZMTP protocol with PUB/SUB sockets.
+It uses the ZMTP protocol with PUB/SUB sockets.
 When the user push the blue button of the Nucleo board, it toggles the blue light on the other node.

 License and contribution policy
 ===============================